MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

   - #### Balanced_folds: Code to create fold distributions and files showing the created distributions for the PC-GITA and EWA-DB databases.
 - #### Generated_results: Plots or images generated through other code will be saved here.
 - #### Images: Folder with images showing results that are used in the report for the project.
-- #### Excell Features - results: Features extracted from EWA-DB and PC-GITA.
+- #### Excell Features: Features extracted from EWA-DB and PC-GITA.
 - #### Excell Results: All results obtained for this project used in the report.